Scoring Guide

 Expected Metrics

 11 ptsStatcast data based on exit velocity and launch angle.
 These measure how hard and how well a batter is hitting the ball, regardless of whether fielders happened to catch it.
 They strip out luck.
+These require the most PA to stabilize (see PA Confidence).

 Contact Quality